Milicop/VOLT-BASE-DEV/README.md

 - **Highly Customizable**: Extensive theming and configuration options

 ### Core Capabilities
+- **Ractor Package Manager**: Built on the powerful Pacman package manager for fast and reliable software management
 - **Rolling Release Model**: Always up-to-date with the latest software
 - **Minimalist Base**: Install only what you need
 - **Developer Friendly**: Comprehensive tooling and development packages